 Place one sheet in each box on top of the frames, then close the hive and leave it for a day or two.
-Next hive inspection, the cloth can be removed, and a fresh one added.
+Next hive inspection, remove the cloth and replace it with a fresh one.

 5. Freezing frames

-Freezing the hive frames is a surefire way to kill all the adult and larva SHB on them.
-This method is often a final solution which isn’t ideal as any bee brood will also die.
+Freezing the hive frames will kill all SHB adults and larvae.
+This method is often a final solution, which isn’t ideal as bee brood will also die.

 Freeze the frames for 24 hours at 10.4°F (-12°C), then allow them to return to ambient temperature.
-They can then be placed back in the hive.
+Return them to the hive.